vlal12/Tidy-data-project--015/README.md

 # Tidy-data-project--015
 ==================================================================
+The aim of this project is to create a tidy data set from the data provided for the project, named as the UCI HAR Dataset.
+This data contains 3-axial linear acceleration and 3-axial angular velocity measurements from the accelerometer and gyroscope respectively for 30 subjects and 6 activities per subject.
+The provided data is not exactly raw; it has been pre-processed to remove noise.
+The actual data is contained in two folders, one for the training and one for the test measurements respectively.
-As has been covered in the lectures for this course, tidy data abides by the following rules (Wickham, Hadley.
+In this project, we are required to combine the given sets of data and apply certain procedures to eventually extract a tidy data set.
+As has been covered in the lectures for this course, in tidy data (Wickham, Hadley.
 "Tidy data."
 Under review (2014).):
 * Each variable forms a column
 * Each observation forms a row
 * Each type of observational unit forms a table

-The aim of this project is to combine the given sets of data and apply certain procedures to eventually extract a tidy data set.
+Extracting tidy data
  It involves writing an R script that does the following things:
 ==================================================================
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.